dochia-razvan/Flow-Maker/README.md

   -> File Handling (CSV Storage) – Workflows are saved and retrieved from a CSV file

   -> Algorithms & Iterators – Used for searching, sorting, and managing workflow steps

+A project for the Faculty of Automatic Control and Computers, University Politehnica of Bucharest.